-There are several reasons for this sea-change in millennial interest in high cost of living urban areas like the Boston MSA, San Francisco Bay Area, NYC, and other expensive regions from coast to coast.
+There are several reasons for this sea-change in millennial interest in high-cost-of-living urban areas like the Boston MSA, San Francisco Bay Area, NYC, and other expensive regions from coast to coast.
 Historically, migration patterns in the United States have been driven by several factors, including:

 -Better employment opportunities